-- from other disciplines or service departments (Please specify ) - 12.
+- from other disciplines or service departments (Please specify OT student) - 12.
 Identify the ratio of students to CIs for your clinical experience:

-1 student to 1 CI
+1 student to greater than 1 CI

-- 1 student to greater than 1 Cl - 1 CI to greater than1 student; Describe - 13.
+- 1 CI to greater than1 student; Describe - 13.
 How did the clinical supervision ratio in Question #12 influence your learning experience?
-I had to learn each of my CI's styles, but I thought it was helpful in developing my own style of how to do operate. - 14.
+I was able to receive the individual attention critical to a conducive learning environment in the acute care setting. - 14.
 In addition to patient/client management, what other learning experiences did you participate in during this clinical experience?
-(Check all that apply) - Attended in-services/educational programs - Presented an in-service - Attended special clinics - Attended team meetings/conferences/grand rounds - Directed and supervised physical therapist assistants and other support personnel Observed surgery - Participated in administrative and business practice management - Participated in collaborative treatment with other disciplines to provide patient/client care (please specify disciplines) - Participated in opportunities to provide consultation - Participated in service learning - Participated in wellness/health promotion/screening programs - Performed systematic data collection as part of an investigative study - Other; Please specify
+(Check all that apply) - Attended in-services/educational programs - Presented an in-service - Attended special clinics - Attended team meetings/conferences/grand rounds - Directed and supervised physical therapist assistants and other support personnel - Observed surgery - Participated in administrative and business practice management - Participated in collaborative treatment with other disciplines to provide patient/client care (please specify disciplines) OT co-treatments - Participated in opportunities to provide consultation - Participated in service learning - Participated in wellness/health promotion/screening programs - Performed systematic data collection as part of an investigative study - Other; Please specify - 15.
+Please provide any logistical suggestions for this location that may be helpful to students in the future.
+Include costs, names of resources, housing, food, parking, etc. Beverly Hospital has a cafeteria where you're able to purchase breakfast or lunch.
+There's also a refrigerator in the Rehab office if you'd like to bring a lunch.
+There is plenty of free parking.

-- 15. Please provide any logistical suggestions for this location that may be helpful to students in the future.
-Include costs, names of resources, housing, food, parking, etc. - Overall Summary Appraisal
+Overall Summary Appraisal

 - 16. Overall, how would you assess this clinical experience?
-(Check only one) - Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student. - Time well spent; would recommend this clinical education site to another student. - Some good learning experiences; student program needs further development. - Student clinical education program is not adequately developed at this time. - 17.
+(Check only one) - \boxtimes - Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student. - П - Time well spent; would recommend this clinical education site to another student.
+Some good learning experiences; student program needs further development. - Student clinical education program is not adequately developed at this time. - 17.
 What specific qualities or skills do you believe a physical therapist student should have to function successfully at this clinical education site?
-Adaptability and interpersonal skills. - 18.
-If, during this clinical education experience, you were exposed to content not included in your previous physical therapist academic preparation, describe those subject areas not addressed.
-Upper extremity, spine, and neurological patients. - 19.
-What suggestions would you offer to future physical therapist students to improve this clinical education experience?
-Prepare ahead of time and make sure that you know what you have already covered in class. - 20.
+Clinical reasoning in determining appropriateness to treat patients (especially cardiopulmonary values), PT implications of lab values, total joint procedures/precautions/treatments - 18.
+If, during this clinical education experience, you were exposed to content not included in your previous physical therapist academic preparation, describe those subject areas not addressed. - What suggestions would you offer to future physical therapist students to improve this clinical 19. education experience? - 20.
 What do you believe were the strengths of your physical therapist academic preparation and/or coursework for this clinical experience?
-My knowledge of the lower extremity and anatomy. - 21.
+Cardiopulmonary PT, neuro, pediatrics (I was able to spend some time in the special care nursery with another PT) - 21.
 What curricular suggestions do you have that would have prepared you better for this clinical experience?
-Learning about the upper extremity and spine would have prepared me better for this clinical as well as learning more about modalities such as soft tissue mobilization and e-stim.